-MnDOT Releases Draft Policy Reducing City Cost Shares on Trunk Highway Projects
+MnDOT Adopts Policy Reducing City Cost Shares on Trunk Highway Projects

-If adopted by the agency, the policy would apply to trunk highway projects approved after July 1, 2026, and would significantly reduce cost-share requirements for cities.
+The updated policy will apply to trunk highway projects approved after July 1, 2026, and significantly lowers cost-share requirements for cities.

 Cost Participation Policy background

-MnDOT’s current Cost Participation Policy provides a framework for determining cooperative construction costs and maintenance responsibilities on projects that affect trunk highways.
+MnDOT’s Cost Participation Policy provides a framework for determining cooperative construction costs and maintenance responsibilities for projects affecting trunk highways.
 The policy was first adopted in 1985 and last revised in 2016.

-The legislatively mandated draft update stems from concerns raised by local government advocates, including the League, about the high cost-share burden tied to MnDOT projects.
+The update stems from concerns raised by local government advocates, including the League, about the high cost-share burden tied to MnDOT projects.

 Senate Transportation Committee Chair Sen. Scott Dibble (DFL-Minneapolis) and Minority Lead Sen. John Jasinski (R-Faribault) collaborated in 2025 to advance the legislative directive, but work on the update has been underway since May 2024.
 A steering committee and subcommittees guided the effort.
 Members included MnDOT staff and local government officials, including city engineers from Albert Lea, Bloomington, Minnetonka, Minneapolis, Moorhead, Plymouth, Richfield, St. Louis Park, St. Michael, and St. Paul.

-The 150-page draft includes the steering committee’s recommendations on the following:
+The 150-page policy includes the steering committee’s recommendations on the following:

 - Ability to pay